Medicare HMO FAQ

 These questions and answers summarize some of the plan’s highlights.
 For a complete description of your benefits, please refer to the appropriate Plan Summary document in the Resource Library.
 If there are any differences between this information and the plan documents, the plan documents will govern.

 A Medicare Advantage plan is an HMO that accepts your Medicare benefits as payment.
-Stanford offers two Medicare Advantage plans: Health Net Seniority Plus, Kaiser Permanente Senior Advantage.
+Stanford offers one Medicare Advantage plan: Kaiser Permanente Senior Advantage.

 With a Medicare Advantage plan, you enroll in an HMO and then assign (sign-over) your Medicare benefits to that HMO.
 It works like any other HMO.
 You must go to your HMO provider whenever you need care.
 Your only out-of-pocket costs are your copayments for services that you receive.
 There are no claim forms, and the HMO coordinates with Medicare for you.